 A business system is a method of operating an enterprise, or of processing financial or management data, in a field of economic endeavour.
 A business system or method will typically involve a method of resource management, advertising, marketing and customer service.
 It includes but is not limited to the use of the internet and e-commerce in business.
 Business methods are focussed on the way business information is obtained and used and whether the scheme can be put into effect, rather than the development of new technologies.
 A patentable business method must achieve an end result which is an artificially created state of affairs in the field of economic endeavour; it must be a process which 'belongs to a useful art as distinct from a fine art'.

 Since 2001 in Australia it has generally been accepted that a business method may be patentable, provided the ordinary legal requirements for patentability are satisfied.
 It must be something new, inventive and useful.
 This may mean the interacting of a technological process with a method.
 For example, a process for operating a 'smart card' containing a computer chip which allowed reward points offered by traders to be recorded, according to different loyalty schemes, was patentable.
-So was a card reminder system for patent attorneys in relation to the payment of patent renewal fees and an internet auction system for purchasing airline tickets.
+So was an internet auction system for purchasing airline tickets.
 Conversely, a method for commercialising inventions that includes the storage of data in an electronic data file was found not to be patentable.
 A method of protecting an asset including steps of establishing a trust, making a gift to the trust, making a loan from the trust and securing the loan was also found not to be patentable.
 Aspects of patent law relating to business methods are uncertain pending the resolution of two appeal cases currently awaiting attention at the Full Federal Court.
 The cases are expected to be heard mid- 2014, therefore Arts Law recommends seeking advice from a Patent Attorney in relation to the patentability of a business method..

 The appropriate applicant for the patent is the owner of the invention.
 This may be the inventor or co-inventors, the company that employed the inventors or another third party to whom rights to the invention have been assigned by contract.